NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Ice Linnorm.md

 abilities_mid:
   - name: ""
   - name: "Curse of Frost"
-    desc: " (cold,curse,primal) When a creature slays the ice linnorm, it must succeed at a DC 40 Will check save or gain weakness to cold 15 with an unlimited duration.\n[[Bestiary Effects/Effect_ Curse of Frost|Effect: Curse of Frost]]"
+    desc: " (cold,curse,primal) When a creature slays the ice linnorm, it must succeed at a DC 40 Will check save or gain weakness to cold 15 with an unlimited duration.\n\n[[Bestiary Effects/Effect_ Curse of Frost|Effect: Curse of Frost]]"

   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike (Tail Only)]]"
     desc: "`pf2:r`  "